 Why conduct a personal interview?

 While marketers have used buyer personas for nearly two decades, only recently has a focus been placed on reaching out to the buyers themselves, as opposed to researching them from a distance.
 While a business may already have (or think they have) all the hard data it needs to create a persona on-hand, a personal interview with a real client provides something a report cannot – a clear understanding of the customer’s point of view, the mental and emotional journey that led them to the point at which they were ready to make a decision, and the influencers who played a role in the selection.
 Each buyer has his or her own specific expectations and a story that data alone will rarely tell.
-When these stories are merged into one ideal buyer, marketers gain a more holistic understanding of their customer base and what does and does not work with their current strategy.
+When these stories are merged into one ideal buyer, marketers gain a more holistic understanding of their client base and what does and does not work with their current strategy.

 Who is a “buyer?”